Salmon Burgers with Creamy Lemon Herb Sauce

 salmon burger on a bun on a white plate

-Burger season is here (does it ever leave?), and these salmon burgers are the perfect way to mix things up beyond the standard beef variety.
-These burgers can be prepped ahead and cook fast, making them fit in right at home on a weeknight.
-A creamy sauce does double duty, spooned over top of the finished burgers but also mixed right in to add moisture and flavor to the patties as they cook.
+Burger season is here (does it ever leave?), and these salmon burgers are the perfect way to mix things up.
+They can be prepped ahead (or frozen!) and cook fast.
+A creamy herby sauce does double duty, spooned over top of the finished burgers but also mixed right in to add moisture and flavor.
+Jump down to the bottom of the post for lots of other ideas for sauce to serve with salmon patties.

 The method to chop the salmon in the food processor is very loosely inspired by Mark Bittman’s Salmon Burgers.
-He has you blend ¼ of the fish into a paste to help bind the burgers while you chop the rest by hand, but I’ve found that if you gently pulse the salmon in two batches, you naturally get a mix of well blended “paste” and larger pieces that give the burgers texture.
+He has you blend ¼ of the fish into a paste to help bind the burgers while you chop the rest by hand.
+I’ve actually found that if you gently pulse the salmon in two batches, you naturally get a mix of well blended “paste” and larger pieces that give the burgers texture.
+Just don’t over-mix.

 Ingredients